pelya/dpmaster-udp-hole-punching/readme.txt

         New option "--hash-ports", for debugging purposes only!
-        Various updates and improvements in the documentation No warning is printed anymore if a server changes its game name No longer tolerate several mapping declarations for the same address A lot of minor changes and fixes
-        The test suite now requires the Socket6 Perl module
+        Various updates and improvements in the documentation No warning is printed anymore if a server changes its game name No longer tolerates several mapping declarations for the same address A lot of minor changes and fixes in the code The test suite now requires the Socket6 Perl module to run

     - version 1.7:
         There's now a maximum number of servers per IP address (default: 32)